 Tip #2 – Making Healthy Dieting Decisions for Youth Wrestlers

 Whether attempting to maintain, reduce or increase weight, in order to be in peak athletic condition a wrestler needs to watch what they’re putting into their bodies on a regular basis.
-After getting in contact with a collegiate wrestler at Otterbein University, he let me in on a few tips he personally uses to help cut weight while still remaining healthy and competitive before a match.
+After getting in contact with a collegiate wrestler at Otterbein University, he let me in on a few tips for wrestlers cutting weight.
+He personally uses these steps to help cut weight for wrestling meets and to diet now safely while still remaining healthy and competitive before a match.

 - Staying Hydrated – Staying hydrated is always a major key when it comes to staying healthy.
 Although, water weight can account for a few pounds, it’s best to drink the proper amount of water while dieting in order to maintain health and not become dehydrated.